AML Policy Case Study: 657D2-7FCC7-88E23

 2024-01-18

-An SRA investigation found that the law firm did not have a FWRA in place until February 2023.
-The law firm had been undertaking in-scope work since 2017 but did not have a FWRA when the MLRs 2017 came into effect in June 2017.
-A FWRA was only put in place shortly after the law firm received notification of the SRA’s AML review.
-However, it was not properly compliant with the MLRs 2017.
+An investigation conducted by the Solicitors Regulation Authority (SRA) revealed that a law firm did not have a firm-wide risk assessment (FWRA) in place until February 2023.
+The law firm had been involved in applicable work since 2017 but lacked a FWRA when the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLRs 2017) were implemented in June 2017.
+The firm established a FWRA shortly after being notified of the SRA's anti-money laundering (AML) review, but it did not fully comply with the MLRs 2017 at that time.

-It was found that between June 2017 and February 2023, the law firm failed to have in place a FWRA as required by Regulation 18 of the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLRs 2017).
-Between February 2023 and August 2023, it failed to have in place a FWRA that identified and assessed the risks of money laundering to which it was subject taking into account all risk factors pursuant to Regulation 18(2) of the MLRs 2017.
+It was found that between June 2017 and February 2023, the law firm failed to have a FWRA as mandated by Regulation 18 of the MLRs 2017.
+Furthermore, from February 2023 to August 2023, they did not have an effective FWRA that assessed money laundering risks, considering all relevant risk factors as per Regulation 18(2) of the MLRs 2017.